crate/cratedb-toolkit/README.md

 and prunes them from the database afterwards.
 It is suitable for long-term data archival purposes.

-In CrateDB jargon, a repository is a bucket on an S3-compatible object store, where data in form of snapshots can be exported to, and imported from.
+In CrateDB jargon, a repository is a storage unit, where data in form of snapshots can be exported to, and imported from.
+A repository can be located on a filesystem, or on a supported object storage backend.
+CrateDB is able to use buckets on S3-compatible storage backends, or on Azure blob storage, using the `CREATE REPOSITORY ...
+TYPE = s3|azure|fs` SQL statement.

 ```sql
 -- A policy using the SNAPSHOT strategy.